Growing Dome Gardening Advice

 Transforming the Water Tank Into a Thriving Ecosystem

 AQUATIC PLANTS The growing capacity of your garden does not have to be limited to what can be grown in the soil.
 Aquatic plants not only add to the aesthetic appeal, they aid the overall functionality of the water tank.
-Advantages of Water Plants Attractive Improve water quality (acts as filter of unwanted substances)...
+Advantages of Water Plants Types of Water Plants The advantages of investing in water plants...

 Continue reading »